Natural Gas Weather And Storage Outlook

-The Energy Information Administration (NYSEMKT:EIA) reported that working gas in storage fell by just 49 billion cubic feet (bcf) to end at 3,311 bcf, 364 bcf lower than a year ago.
+The Energy Information Administration (EIA) reported that working gas in storage fell by just 49 billion cubic feet (bcf) to end at 3,311 bcf, 364 bcf lower than a year ago.
 Working gas in underground storage was also 0.6% below the much-watched five-year average.
 However, these drops were smaller than reported just last week as a result of the smaller draw.

 For heating season to date, gas-weighted heating degree days (HDDs) are estimated at 17% below normal but 7% higher than last year.